Vedant2254/Fundme-hardhat-blockchain/Readme.md

 [![Product Name Screen Shot][product-screenshot]](https://vedant2254.github.io/Fundme-hardhat-blockchain/frontend/fundme.html)

 FundMe is a demo crowdfunding [dApp](https://ethereum.org/en/developers/docs/dapps/) that uses a decentralized server as a backend, rather than a centralized server making the system more robust by introducing advantages like zero-downtime, complete data integrity and trustless computation/verifiable behavior.

-The server is operated by a Solidity smart contract deployed on Ethereum blockchain, smart contracts are accessible and transparent like an open APIs.
-HTML, CSS and Javascript are used to create a minimal frontend to assist user interaction with smart contracts on blockchain and send transactions.
+The server is operated by a Solidity smart contract deployed on Ethereum blockchain.
+Smart contracts are accessible and transparent like open APIs, so anyone can build a frontend on top of these smart contracts.
+View FundMe smart contract [here](https://goerli.etherscan.io/address/0x5FD68104b19553e4A16AA93fb3bFE6fa64D8E5BC).
+HTML, CSS (boostrap) and Javascript are used to create a minimal frontend to assist user interaction with smart contracts on blockchain and send transactions.

-This project is a part of learning from the blockchain development course by [freeCodeCamp](https://www.freecodecamp.org/) on their Youtube channel [freeCodeCamp.org](https://youtu.be/gyMwXuJrbJQ).
+This project is a part of learning from the blockchain development course on youtube [freeCodeCamp.org](https://youtu.be/gyMwXuJrbJQ) by [freeCodeCamp](https://www.freecodecamp.org/).

 See <a href="#getting-started">Getting Started</a> section to install the project locally.